statamic/docs/content/collections/extending-docs/data.md

 Statamic provides isDirty, isClean, and getOriginal methods to let you see what data has been changed in your item.

 The `isDirty` method checks if any of the item's data has been changed since it was last saved.
 You may pass a specific attribute name or an array of attributes to the `isDirty` method to determine if any of the attributes are "dirty".
-The `isClean` method will determine if an attribute has remained unchanged since the model was retrieved.
+The `isClean` method will determine if an attribute has remained unchanged since the item was retrieved.
 This method also accepts an optional attribute argument:

 ```php
 $entry->title; // "Post title"